deepamgupta/trip_cost_app/README.md

 ### How to use __trip_cost_app__ ?

 1. Enter the distance.
-2. Enter the Per unit disctance i.e. average of the vechile.
+2. Enter the Per unit distance i.e. average of the vechile.
 3. Enter the Rate of the Fuel per Litre.
 4. Select the currency.
 5. Click on Submit.